-- Establish a community-backed vision to meet active transportation (walking, biking, and rolling) - needs for county travelers.

-Develop priorities for where to build additional infrastructure such as bike lanes and sidewalks. - .
-Update active transportation policies and adopt performance measures to track progress on - achieving our goals.
-Provide a framework for making transportation decisions that includes everyone and advances.
+- This plan will: - · Establish a community-backed vision to meet active transportation (walking, biking, and rolling) - needs for county travelers.
+Develop priorities for where to build additional infrastructure such as bike lanes and sidewalks. · Update active transportation policies and adopt performance measures to track progress on - Provide a framework for making transportation decisions that includes everyone and advances health equity.